fbpx

 Quinault strawberries require rich soil.
 If the soil is poor, you should enrich it with compost and other organic materials.
 This is because this type of strawberry plant tends to be hungry for nutrients.

-Planting quinault strawberries
+planting quinault strawberries

 Planting Quinault strawberries